mattfbacon/bfirs/README.md

 A Cargo profile for building in release mode with LTO is provided.
 To use this profile pass `--profile release-lto` to Cargo commands.

+# Cargo features

+This crate provides one cargo feature:

+- `limited`: provides a mode of execution where the number of instructions is limited, and execution will stop with an error if that limit is reached.
+For performance reasons this is disabled by default.

 # Differences from `bfi`

 - Removed automatic compression. `+[]` will never halt in `bfirs`.